bazel-contrib/rules_jvm_external/README.md

 You can see the full list of generated targets in [`gmaven.bzl`](https://raw.githubusercontent.com/aj-michael/gmaven_rules/master/gmaven.bzl).

-# Regenerating targets
+# Updating gmaven.bzl

-To regenerate `gmaven.bzl`, run the following command.
+To update `gmaven.bzl`, run the following command.
 It will take about 5 minutes.

 ```
 rm gmaven.bzl && javac GMavenToBazel.java && java GMavenToBazel